Chino, California

-Chino (/ˈtʃiːnəʊ/ CHEE-noh; Curly) is a city in the western end of San Bernardino County, California, United States, with Los Angeles County to its west and Orange County to its south in the Southern California region.
+Chino (/ˈtʃiːnəʊ/ CHEE-noh; Curly) is a city in the western end of the Inland Empire region of San Bernardino County, California, United States, with Los Angeles County to its west and Orange County to its south in the Southern California region.

 Chino's surroundings have long been a center of agriculture and dairy farming, providing milk products in Southern California and much of the southwestern United States.
 Chino's agricultural history dates back to the Spanish land grant forming Rancho Santa Ana del Chino.
 The area specialized in fruit orchards, row crops, and dairy.

 Chino is bounded by Chino Hills and Los Angeles County to the west, Pomona to the northwest, unincorporated San Bernardino County (near Montclair) to the north, including the unincorporated community of Narod, Ontario to the northeast, Eastvale to the southeast in Riverside County and Orange County to the southwest.
 It is easily accessible via the Chino Valley (71) and Pomona (60) freeways.
 The population was 91,403 at the 2020 census.